aws/amazon-sagemaker-examples/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Link to the notebook**
-Which notebook you run into trouble
+Add the link to the notebook

 **Describe the bug**
 A clear and concise description of what the bug is.